 Abhijit’s Swan Song

-Drexel University’s first Fulbright Scholar-in-Residence, Indian independent film director Abhijit Chowdhury made his final public appearance this week before departing to India.
+Drexel University’s first Fulbright Scholar-in-Residence, Indian independent film director Abhijit Chowdhury, made his final public appearance this week before departing to India.

 He spoke to students at my alma mater NYU Tisch School of the Arts Goldberg Department of Dramatic Writing on Tuesday March 26th.
 Students in Department Chair Prof. Joe Vinciguerra‘s class Writing the Low Budget Feature.